Horticultural Therapy Program

 Melissa Bierman engages in horticultural therapy with a client.

-This certificate prepares students to work as therapeutic horticulture activity specialists with diverse populations in therapeutic gardens and horticultural therapy programs within pediatric, geriatric, psychiatric, offender, vocational and medical rehabilitation facilities, and other day or residential treatment and care facilities and activity or life enrichment programs.
+PCC incorporates the accredited core HT course sequence into the Therapeutic Horticulture Activity Specialist certificate, which prepares students not yet eligible for HTR status to work as therapeutic horticulture activity specialists with diverse populations in therapeutic gardens and horticultural therapy programs within pediatric, geriatric, psychiatric, offender, vocational and medical rehabilitation facilities, and other day or residential treatment and care facilities and activity or life enrichment programs.

 The coursework serves to enhance the skills of health and human services professionals, with training and education in related fields of rehabilitation, treatment, therapy and care.

-Finally, the certificate offers horticultural therapy education for professionals who design, implement, and evaluated therapeutic garden and horticultural programs, and often work in interdisciplinary teams with occupational, physical and recreational therapists and other health and human services professionals.
-When combined with a Bachelor’s or higher degree including 18 credits of human sciences and 18 credits of horticulture on the approved AHTA list, and an AHTA-approved 480-hour internship, the certificate prepares a student for designation as a Horticultural Therapist-Registered (HTR) by the American Horticultural Therapy Association (see details, below).
+Finally, the certificate offers horticultural therapy education for professionals who design, implement, and evaluate therapeutic garden and horticultural programs, and often work in interdisciplinary teams with occupational, physical and recreational therapists and other health and human services professionals.
+When combined with a Bachelor’s or higher degree including 18 credits of human sciences and 18 credits of horticulture on the approved AHTA list, and an AHTA-approved 480-hour internship, the certificate prepares a student for designation as a Horticultural Therapist-Registered (HTR) by the AHTA.

 The credits earned in this Career Pathway Certificate apply toward the Gerontology AAS Degree.
 Prerequisite: GED or high school diploma.